Spwilson87/Video-game-tracker/README.md

 * Build the Docker images.
 * Push the Docker images to a registry.
 * Deploy to a Swarm.
-## Issuses working towards this brie
+## Issuses working towards this brief
 * I have never used a ci/cd pipline before nor jenkins
 * we was only showed how to set up jenkins and get it to retrive a github repo manually
 * we was not showed how to use jenkins to run automaticlly in any way